Volume 71, Issue 1

 As supervisor of the Microbiology Lab, Benjamin has seen lots of advances in laboratory technologies and procedures.
-She also has witnessed GHS’ evolution from a small local hospital system to a major regional academic health center.
+She also has witnessed Prisma Health’ evolution from a small local hospital system to a major regional academic health center.
 When asked what she tells her staff during times of change, she says, “Don’t sweat the small stuff.
 What is most important is the work in front of us.
 Patients, families and their medical teams depend on us for results that inform decisions about diagnosis and treatment.”

 What hasn’t changed is the quality of people who work in the lab.

 “The people are what keep me going,” she noted.
 “All share the same commitment and work ethic.
 Many are long-term employees.”

 In 1982, Benjamin received the inaugural Laboratory Employee of the Year award.
 “It’s the highest honor I’ve ever received,” she pointed out.
 She is proud that this peer-nominated recognition has continued every year since then.
 Does she think about retiring?
 “A little bit,” she admitted, adding that she’d like more time to spend with her grandson.